Gregor MacGregor: Florida republic; Amelia Island affair

 Arismendi proposed to MacGregor that capturing one of the ports in East or West Florida, which were then Spanish colonies, might provide an excellent springboard for republican operations elsewhere in Latin America.
 MacGregor liked the idea and, after an abortive attempt to recruit in Haiti, sailed with Josefa to the United States to raise money and volunteers.
 Soon after he left in early 1817, a further congratulatory letter arrived in Margarita from Bolívar, promoting MacGregor to divisional general, awarding him the Orden de los Libertadores (Order of the Liberators), and asking him to return to Venezuela.
 MacGregor remained ignorant of this for two years.
 On 31 March 1817 in Philadelphia, MacGregor received a document from Lino de Clemente, Pedro Gual, and Martin Thompson, each of whom claimed to speak for one or more of the Latin American republics.
 They called themselves the "deputies of free America" and called upon MacGregor to take possession of "both the Floridas, East and West" as soon as possible.
 Florida's proposed fate was not specified; MacGregor presumed that the Floridians would seek US annexation, as they were mostly of non-Spanish origin, and that the US would quickly comply.
 He thus expected at least covert support from the US government.

 MacGregor raised several hundred armed men for this enterprise in the Mid-Atlantic states, South Carolina, and particularly Savannah, Georgia.
 He also raised $160,000 by the sale of "scripts" to investors, promising them fertile acres in Florida or their money back with interest.
 He determined to first attack Fernandina, a small settlement with a fine harbor at the very northern tip of Amelia Island, which contained about 40% of East Florida's population (recorded as 3,729 in 1815).
 He expected little to no resistance from the tiny Spanish garrison there.
-MacGregor left Charleston in a ship with fewer than 80 men, mostly US citizens.
+MacGregor left Charleston in a ship with fewer than 80 men, mostly US citizens including a former Pennsylvania congressman named Jared Irwin, a Royal Marine veteran George Woodbine, a Scot trader Robert Ambrister and a veteran Ruggles Hubbard.
 He led the landing party personally on 29 June 1817 with the words: "I shall sleep either in hell or Amelia tonight!"
 The Spanish commander at Fort San Carlos, with 51 men and several cannon, vastly overestimated the size of MacGregor's force and surrendered without either side firing a shot.